 In this article, I'll explain the differences between the types of gaits, and when and why, in the course of your horse's training and competing, they appear.

-I'll also demonstrate the types of gaits in photos, so you can contrast, compare and, I hope, sharpen your eye.
-As you do, please note: The difference between an extended and collected gait isn't merely about the length of a horse's steps.
+Please note: The difference between an extended and collected gait isn't merely about the length of a horse's steps.
 I always tell my students, "Don't only follow your horse with a ruler and measure the distance between his footprints.
 The lengthening or shortening of his step is important, but only as it relates to his overall outline, the elevation of his steps, the raising of his forehand and neck relative to the lowering of his croup and even the lengthening or shortening of his neck."

 Another point to remember is that dressage training is a slow, logical, step-by-step progression.
 It builds the strength, muscle, balance, animation, activity and cadence (the sum of rhythm plus impulsion, which is expressed by an energetic lifting of the feet from the ground and gives any gait an extra quality).